Amirag96/angular-basics/README.md

 # **Directives:**
-They're instructions in the DOM ( 3 Types of directives)
+Directives → Instructions in the DOM that allows you to extend the behavior of HTML elements, attributes, and components (3 Types of directives)

 ![Directives](https://github.com/Amirag96/angular-basics/blob/main/directives.jpg)

+• **1- Component directives:**
+The building blocks of Angular applications.
+They are directives with a template.
+Components combine logic, data, and presentation into a single reusable unit.
+You use the ``` @Component ``` decorator to define a component.

-• **1- Structural directives:**
+• **2- Structural directives:**
+Change the structure of the DOM by adding, removing, or manipulating elements.  <br />

-       * is for the structural directive
+* is used for the structural directive  <br />
+'#' is a local reference  <br />
+Examples: ``` *ngFor, *ngIf, and *ngSwitch ``` <br />

     ```
        <p *ngIf="serverCreated; else noServer">
 		Server created with name {{serverName}}